 Visiting International Research Student Grant (VIRS)

 Award recommendations can be emailed to award.recommend@ubc.ca for processing using the form below.
-Please allow up to 10 business days for processing.
-Do not notify award receipient prior to the award recommendation being processed, in case there is an issue preventing award being offered.
+You will receive a ServiceNow ticket ID beginning with UR(#) for tracking purpose.
+Please allow 10-15 business days for processing, especially during peak periods.
+Do not notify award receipient prior to the award recommendation being processed, in case the student recommended is ineligible.

 Instructions on how to use the assignment form.